SaiVijay24/online-News-Popularity-Prediction/README.md

 # online-news-popularity-CA

-NUS Student group working on a data mining project using Mashable web site data set.  <br>
+NUS Student group working on a data mining project using Mashable web site data set to predict the number of shares for an article shared on Mashable.com.  <br>
-Tasks involved
+Tasks involved:
-Data cleaning,  <br>
+Data cleaning  <br>
 Data transforamtion <br>
 Data Modelling <br>

-Final report (yet to submit) - 23/03/2018
+Model Evaluation <br>